Open ReqIF requirement files

 4 min read

-ReqEdit is used to display contents of ReqIF requirement exchange files including attachments and images in ReqIF Arhive files.
-ReqIF requirement objects and hierarchy structure is displayed but internal UUIDS, attribute types, specification attributes, object attributes and relations all can be also viewed.
+ReqEdit is used to display contents of ReqIF requirement exchange files including attachments and images in ReqIF Archive files.

 For experienced users the XML Editor add-on can display the source code of the ReqIF file.

-On the main menu select File > Open or press CTRL + O and then select the ReqIF file.
+- press CTRL+O and then select the ReqIF file.

 All containing specification documents are displayed as tabs in the tab bar.